keystonejs/keystone/.changeset/ten-items-guess.md

 };

-Hooks are functions.
-The pages hook should be function that returns an array of pages.
+Hooks are now functions.
+The pages hook should be a function that returns an array of pages.

 The shape of the pages array hasn't changed, except you can now include page components directly rather than with `require.resolve()`.

-The old API will continue to work but will be depreciated in future.
+The old API will continue to work but will be deprecated in future.